-Starting point P_S

-You program this position in the block before the APPR block.
-P_S lies outside the contour and is approached without radius compensation (G40).

-Auxiliary point P_H

-Some of the paths for approach and departure go through an auxiliary point P_H that the TNC calculates from your input in the APPR or DEP block.
+- Starting point P_S You program this position in the block - You program this position in the block before the APPR block.
+P_S lies outside the contour and is approached without radius compensation (R0). - Auxiliary point P_H Some of the paths for approach and departure go through an auxiliary point P_H that the TNC calculates from your input in the APPR or DEP block.
 The TNC moves from the current position to the auxiliary point P_H at the feed rate last programmed.
-If you have programmed G00 (positioning at rapid traverse) in the last positioning block before the approach function, the TNC also approaches the auxiliary point P_H at rapid traverse.

-- First contour point P_Aand last contour point P_E You program the first contour point P_A in the APPR block.
+If you have programmed FMAX (positioning at rapid traverse) in the last positioning block before the approach function, the TNC also - First contour point P_Aand last contour point P_E You program the first contour point P_A in the APPR block.
 The last contour point P_Ecan be programmed with any path function.
-If the APPR block also includes the Z coordinate, then the TNC moves the tool simultaneously to the first contour point P_A. - End point P_N
+If the APPR block also includes the Z coordinate, then the TNC moves the tool simultaneously to the first contour point P_A.